nwae/mex/README.md

    - time (12:30:55, 23:59)
    - datetime (20190322 23:59:11, 2019-03-22 23:59, 2019-03-22)
    - email
+   - str-en (any Latin string)
+   - str-zh-cn (any simplified Chinese string)
 <expression_x> is the word you expect to see before/after the parameter